Macplentee/React-Project/README.md

-# Getting Started with Create React App
+# Getting Started with React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is a GST 306 group project of an Ecommerce website This website deals in the purchase of clothes for all sizes and ages (men,women and kids) List of Group members
-ADENEKAN MUTIAT
+ADENEKAN MUTIAT,
+OLADIMEJI PRECIOUS TIMILEHIN,
-ROLAND TOBI
+ROLAND TOBI,
-LANTIWO DAVID
+LANTIWO DAVID,
-ADEPOJU MUHAMMAD
+ADEPOJU MUHAMMAD,
-AJABUZUEZE GINIKA CONFIDENCE
+AJABUZUEZE GINIKA CONFIDENCE,
-ANANZE PWUWALADI
+ANANZE PWUWALADI,
-KOLASOKOYA OLUWASOLA
+KOLASOKOYA OLUWASOLA,
-AWOLAJA DAVID
+AWOLAJA DAVID,
-OLADEMEJI PRECIOUS
+OLADEMEJI PRECIOUS,
-ORUMOBIRI IWEKUMO
+ORUMOBIRI IWEKUMO,

 ## Available Scripts